 But, I don’t need to explain to you that retail and classic are two different animals.

 Vanilla WoW (Classic) came out fifteen years ago.
 A time when gaming was different then it is now.
 From what I remember, most games back then were harder to play and took longer to finish.
 However, you felt more accomplished once you completed your goal.

 The gaming industry isn’t what it used to be.
 There’s more of a focus on graphics, casual players, and instant gratification.
 Retail WoW is great for the current gaming industry, Vanilla WoW (Classic) was great for the gaming industry of fifteen years ago.

 WoW Classic Sharding won’t work in Classic because it wasn’t meant to be there.
 It undermines what Classic is supposed to be.
 I remember when I began playing WoW in Wrath of the Lich King, sharding wasn’t a thing yet (if I’m mistaken let me know in the comments).

-Sharding robs the players of the true Vanillia WoW experience.
-I understand Blzzard has to consider servers crashing and overcrowding, but there must be a middle ground somewhere.
+Sharding robs the players of the true Vanilla WoW experience.
+I understand Blizzard has to consider servers crashing and overcrowding, but there must be a middle ground somewhere.
 There must be a way to provide players with accessibility and convenience, without sacrificing the authentic Classic experience.

 WoW Classic Sharding: It’s Coming

 We need to be prepared for sharding in Classic.
 I’m not sure how it will affect the game overall, but it’s a high chance it’s going to be there.
 Maybe the good outweighs the bad, and Blizzard actually knows what’s best in the scenario.